Medical Interpreter Training

 - The interpreter as a conduit and cultural broker

-- Code of Ethics and standards of practice
+- Codes of ethics and standards of practice

 - Introduction to modes of interpretation methods and practice

-Content will be presented in a hands-on format, allowing participants to practice their interpreting skills, assess their progress and discuss ethically challenging situations common to the field.
-Participants must pass a final exam in order to receive a Certificate of Proficiency in Medical Interpreting.
-This course fulfills the 40-hour education prerequisite required for the national medical interpreter certification.
-All Study materials are included in this course.
+Content will be presented in a LIVE online, hands-on format, allowing participants to practice their interpreting skills, assess their progress, and discuss ethically challenging situations common to the field.
+Participants must pass a final exam in order to receive a Certificate of Completion.
+This course meets and exceeds the 40-hour education prerequisite for national medical interpreter certification.
+All study materials – including interpreting exercises, lesson content, resources, and references – are included in this course at no additional cost.

 Athena Matilsky is a graduate of Rutgers University with a degree focusing in Spanish Interpretation and Translation.
-Through internship programs, specialized coursework and hours of self-study, she became a Certified Healthcare Interpreter, passed the NJ interpreting exams at the master level, and achieved certification as a Federal Court Interpreter.
+Through internship programs, specialized coursework and hours of self-study, she became a Certified Healthcare Interpreter, passed the NJ Spanish and French court interpreting exams, and achieved certification as a Federal Court Interpreter.
 She was a full-time staff interpreter for the NJ judiciary in Trenton for three years and was also editor-in-chief of NAJIT’s publication, Proteus.
-Currently, she is adding French as her third language in order to pursue a Master’s degree in Conference Interpretation at Middlebury Institute of International Studies.
-She continues to freelance for the courts and she tutors private clients on interpretation technique.